 “Where should the kids sit?” one dad asked.

-“AT HOME” I might in my head, and also outside my head, and a little loud.
+“AT HOME” I might have screamed in my head, and also outside my head, and a little loud.

 THEN another couple walked in PUSHING A STROLLER WITH A BABY IN IT.